In a Volatile Economy, Purchasing Practices Need to Change

 1. Implement Risk Management systems that address how to manage price volatile raw material and energy inputs with sales prices that are difficult to increase.
 Analyzing price risk, defining price risk tolerance and developing a system to manage the risk within the established tolerance are essential to prudent operations at manufacturing and distribution companies.

-- price risk must be incorporated into the company’s
+- price risk must be incorporated into the company’s risk management system

 - hedging strategies adopted and tools created to manage price risk (a hedge is an action that protects against adverse price movements)